Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 much power so it is advised to reduce the CPU speed to 24MHz.
 It will significantly reduce power consumption.
-On a system with a Teensy 4.0@24MHz, a NEO M8M GNSS, a HC-06 Bluetooth transceiver, a CC1101, a LSM303DLH and a oversized DC-DC converter, the complete power consumption at 12V connector is averaging around 850mW (700-1000mW).
+On a system with a Teensy 4.0@24MHz, a NEO M8M GNSS, a HC-06 Bluetooth transceiver, a CC1101, a LSM303DLH and a oversized 5V DC-DC converter, the complete power consumption at 12V connector is averaging around 800mW.
+With an optimized 3.3V DC-DC, this can be as low as 500mW.

 # Usage